3DPrintDemon/How-to-Update-Sovol-Klipper-Screen-To-Latest-Klipper-SV06-and-SV07/README.md

 - Press enter on the top line to change it so the screen reads like the image above.
 - YOUR KERNEL IS NOW FROZEN!
-- DONT PRESS ON ANYHTING ELSE
+- DON'T PRESS ON ANYTHING ELSE
 - Move down to `OK` to confirm the choice & go back the blue menu.
 - Move over to `EXIT` on the blue menu.
 - Press Enter to exit

-I find its good to do it this way as you can see its done, just dont be tempted to click other stuff!
+I find its good to do it this way as you can see its done, just don't be tempted to click other stuff!

 Now you "should" be able to run the following commands WITHOUT Bricking your printer!
 Keep 'em crossed!